nbingo/nbingo.github.io/_pages/about.md

 social: true # includes social icons at the bottom of the page
 ---

 Hey!
-I'm a third year in computer science at Cornell University advised by the wonderful [Eshan Chattopadhyay](https://www.cs.cornell.edu/~eshan/).
+I'm a third year Ph.D. candidate in computer science at Cornell University advised by the wonderful [Eshan Chattopadhyay](https://www.cs.cornell.edu/~eshan/).
 Before beginning my PhD, I did my undergrad in math and master's in CS at Stanford.
 I had a great time working in the [Luo Lab](https://luolab.stanford.edu) with